-SMPS-OC’s Committee and Board Leadership Opportunities provide the perfect incubator for developing your leadership skills.
+SMPS-OC’s Committee and Board Leadership opportunities provide the perfect incubator for developing your leadership skills.
 Public speaking, network building, recruiting, mentoring (or being mentored), coordinating programs, and planning major events are just a few of the ways you can grow through Chapter involvement.

-Communications/Website Director, Michelle Sinning, (email)
+Communications/Website Director, Laurie Parris, (email)

 Visibility, credibility, appeal and membership of the OC Chapter all depend on our Communications Committee.
 Volunteers can participate in a wide range of activities: website maintenance, social media, eBlasts, newsletter/Blog, campaign development and mailing list management.

-Membership Director, Dana Hindman, (email)
+Membership Director, Stephanie Wood, (email)

 Improving our programs, education, special events, and networking forums requires us to build, keep and strengthen our membership base.
 Volunteers play a crucial role recruiting and retaining members, serving as ambassadors to non-members at events, and helping new members become assimilated with all the resources, including mentoring, that we offer as a chapter.

-Education Director, Michelle Hoalton, (email)
+Education Director, Brandon Gamboa, (email)

 A core tenet of SMPS is providing the educational resources professional services marketers need to grow their companies, and their careers.
 Volunteers are needed so we can provide a greater range of Educational programs to meet the needs of both junior and senior level professionals, in both marketing and business development.

-Sponsorship Director, Liza Hall, (email)
+Sponsorship Director, Michelle Sinning, (email)

 Visibility helps you and your firm stand out, increase your profitability, and discover more opportunities.
 SMPS gives you the chance to stand out and get ahead of the competition through its many sponsorship opportunities.